Download our 125th Anniversary Activity and Fun Fact Pages:

 Bethesda has a rich history of caring for others and serving the community of Willmar and surrounding area.

 Bethesda was founded in 1897 as an orphanage in Lamberton, Minnesota.
-In 1905, the orphanage moved to a site six miles north of Willmar, where children were joined by older citizens at what was called the “Country Home.”
-By 1910, Bethesda began providing services to elderly people, as well as children.
-In 1939, Bethesda began serving exclusively elderly people.
+In 1905, the orphanage moved to a site six miles north of Willmar, where children were joined by older adults at what was called the “Country Home.”
+By 1910, Bethesda began providing services to the older adults, too, and in 1939, began serving exclusively older adults.

 In 1953, a new nursing home, Bethesda Heritage Center, opened its doors in the city of Willmar.
 The “Country Home” was closed in 1979, after Bethesda built and opened Pleasant View nursing home in Willmar.

 In 1982, the Bethesda Foundation was organized with the purpose of supporting the efforts of Bethesda and to foster financial development.
 Currently, the Bethesda Foundation strives to build community by encouraging generosity, promoting civic engagement and enhancing the quality of life for those we serve through philanthropy.

 Responding to the aging needs of the community, Bethesda expanded again in 1987, adding Terrace Homes, three independent-living duplex units.
 This was followed by the opening of Sunrise Village, an independent- and assisted-living complex in 1992.

 Aging in place became more prevalent, as people saw the benefits of staying in their home as they aged.
 In 1993, Bethesda’s Home Health program began providing medical and personal support to assist people in the comfort of their homes.

 Following its caring tradition, Bethesda expanded its services in 1996, to include adult day services.
 DayBreak, an adult day-care program, is designed to provide extra support for people who need assistance to maintain their independence in the community, while also giving a respite to their caregivers.

 To meet the growing need for senior housing, Bethesda opened Centennial Square in 1997, providing income-based, independent-living apartments in the community.